mathildecol/mathildecol.github.io/content/working_papers/bsf_senegal/index.md

 ---
-title: 'Improving Student Learning in Remote Areas with Digital Tools, A Randomized Experiment in Rural Senegal'
+title: 'Offline Libraries and Student Learning in Remote Areas: A Randomized Experiment in Rural Senegal'

 # Authors
 authors: